 “Be you therefore perfect, as also your

 Father is perfect.”
 (St. Matthew 5.48)

-“And he said to all: If any man will come after
+“And He said to all: If any man will come after

-me, let him deny himself, and take up his cross
+Me, let him deny himself, and take up his cross

 daily, and follow Me.”
 (St. Luke 9.23)

 Attending a seminary will not make you holy — although if you are a

-it is likely that you will never be permitted to be ordained.
-That is reserved for the effeminate or homosexual male only.
+it is likely that you will never be permitted to be ordained:

+that is reserved for the effeminate or homosexual male only.
 While this

 is not Catholic policy (and in fact is contradictory

 to, and in open defiance of very clear Church teaching),

 it is nevertheless the actual state of affairs.